The Card of the Day: The Nine of Swords

 “Stand up to your inner-saboteur.”

-Blankets are shields, they comfort us and remind us we are actually "safe."
+Blankets are shields.
+They can comfort us and remind us that we are actually safe.
 His blanket is covered with roses.
-This represents that he is still vital, and has a whole beautiful life ahead for him, despite what the shadow tells him.
+The roses symbolize that he is still vital, and still has a wonderful life ahead of him, despite what the shadow tells him.
 His quilt is also covered with the signs of the zodiac, the star patterns of the Universe.
-This symbolizes that he can free himself from fear if he remembers that he is alive because the Universe gave him a purpose.
-He is a thread in a greater universal tapestry.
-He actually does deserve to live and thrive, but he needs to see the truth about himself first.
+This symbolizes that he can free himself from fear if he remembers to view himself in the context of Spirit.
+The man pictured here is actually a thread in a greater universal tapestry.
 He is a vital part of a bigger (Universal) plan.
+To escape the fear, he must view himself from a higher, universal perspective.
+This card reminds you that you do deserve to live and thrive, but you must know yourself and see the truth of your light that exists beyond your shadow.

 Everyone is given a security blanket when they're born.
 It's also the first thing they pass out to aid in disaster relief.
 Hold onto the knowledge that you are not alone and are a vital part of a greater design.
 You wouldn't exist if there weren't something important that you were here to do.
 Life is school for the soul.
 You are not garbage and never will be.

 The inner-saboteur is like anything, it wants to survive and continue to exist.
 The more you affirm it with self-loathing, guilt, shame and fear, the more it thrives.
 Turn off the spigot and transfer your attention to loving yourself and respecting how far you've come.
 Affirm your value to yourself and the shadow will lose all power.